Literacy Educators Program

 Performance assessments are the culmination of inquiry cycles and provide evidence of candidate progress towards competency.
 There are asynchronous online modules for candidates to complete independently and the material is discussed in a collaborative inquiry in seminar.

-The Literacy Educators Program leads to recommendation for licensure in New Hampshire.
-The two year program leads to recommendation as a Reading and Writing Specialist.
-It is possible to enroll only in the first year of the program for recommendation as a Reading and Writing Teacher only.
-Candidates who are enrolled in the two year program must either have a Master’s Degree in Literacy or concurrently enroll in the MEd in Literacy Leadership at UVGSE (or equivalent program at another institution).
+The Literacy Educators Program can lead to recommendation for licensure in New Hampshire and Vermont.
+The two year program leads to recommendation as a Reading and Writing Specialist in New Hampshire and a Specialized Literacy Professional in Vermont.
+It is possible to enroll only in the first year of the program for recommendation as a Reading and Writing Teacher in New Hampshire only.
+Candidates who are enrolled in the two year program must have a qualifying Master’s Degree or concurrently enroll in the MEd in Literacy Leadership at UVGSE (or qualifying program at another institution).

 Applications should include: